Can AI predict a patient’s response to an antidepressant within 48 hours of first dose ?

 The Case File

-By a vote of 0 — 4 — 1, the panel returns a verdict of ALMOST, with verdict confidence of 80%.
+By a vote of 0 — 2 — 1, the panel returns a verdict of ALMOST, with verdict confidence of 82%.
 The court so orders.
+Verdict upgraded from prior session.

 "AI models predict treatment outcomes with some accuracy"

-"AI can predict antidepressant response within weeks using clinical and brain imaging data, but not reliably within 48 hours."
+"AI can predict antidepressant response within a week or two, but not reliably within 48 hours."

 What the audience thinks